AHML47/SmartVision-drive/README.md

 ---

-**Note:** Smart Vision NavTech is a startup idea, and further details will be provided in the PPT presentation
+**Note:** SmartVision Drive is a startup idea, and further details will be provided in the PPT presentation